anshsingh6969/money-muling-project/README.md

      2-less accuracy in smurfing as it requires 10+ transactions in 74hr but real world patters may differ

-     3-non AI integrated so it is purely rule based and no learning 8-Teammates
+     3-non AI integrated so it is purely rule based and no learning

+     4-Cannot handel lagrge database and may hinder the performance and cause crash of site 8-Teammates

     1-Ansh Gupta